 The first section will let you know whether your request is able to be automatically merged.
 If it's not, that means someone else already made changes to the same section of code that you did, and you'll need to update your code to match the already existing changes before you can submit the pull request.
 It's possible to submit a PR that isn't able to be automatically merged, but often the owner of the project will ask you to update your code first anyway.
 So it's good practice to not submit until that section says Able to merge.

 The next section is where you'll enter your pull request message.
 Ideally you'll title it something that quickly describes what you changed.
 Then you can include more details in the message body.
 If you made a single commit, they may already be populated by your commit message.
 If you made multiple commits, it may simply be populated by your branch name.
 You can change them regardless if you'd like to be more descriptive.

 Since I made multiple commits, it included only my branch name.
 So I've chosen to update it to include much more detailed information about my pull request.

 The next section includes your list of commits.
-The top details the number of commits, how many files were changed, the number of commit comments, and the number of contributors.
-I made 3 commits, changed one file, have no comments and I'm the sole contributor.
+The top details the number of commits, how many files were changed, and the number of contributors.
+I made two commits, changed one file, and am the sole contributor.